Abelian group actions and hypersmooth equivalence relations: Proof of the Main Theorems

 \subsection{{Proof of Theorem \ref{LCAtheorem}.}}

-\:\; Suppose an equivalence relation $E$ on a standard Borel space $X$ is induced by a Borel action of a second countable (hence Polish) LCA group.
+\:\; Suppose an equivalence relation $E$ on a standard Borel space $X$ is induced by a Borel action of a second countable LCA group.
+Note that a second countable LCA group must be Polish (see Theorem 5.3 of \cite{kechris}, and recall that our definition of LCA assumes Hausdorff).
 By Theorem \ref{LCAuniversal}, $E$ is Borel reducible to an equivalence relation which is induced by a Borel action of $\mathbb{R}^{n}\times\mathbb{Z}^{<\omega}$, for some non-negative integer $n$, on a Borel subset $Y\subseteq X$, which is hypersmooth by Theorem \ref{sumtheorem}.
 Hence $E$ is hypersmooth.
-As an action of a locally compact Polish group, $E$ is also essentially countable by Corollary \ref{essentiallycountable}.
-Thus, by Corollary \ref{hypersmoothtohyperfinite}, it must be that $E$ is essentially hyperfinite.\endprf
+As an action of a locally compact Polish group, $E$ is also essentially countable by Corollary \ref{essentiallycountable}, and thus by Corollary \ref{hypersmoothtohyperfinite} it must be that $E$ is essentially hyperfinite.\endprf